forkineye/ESPixelStick/README.md

 - The trip point (on/off) is configurable per output.
 - The GPIO for each output is configurable

+### PWM Outputs
+We support up to 16 PWM outputs via the I2C bus.
+Each output can be configured to map the 8 bit channel intensity values to 4096 PWM timings.
+PWM is supported via the PCM9685 16 channel PWM output module.

 ## Resources

 - Firmware: [http://github.com/forkineye/ESPixelStick](http://github.com/forkineye/ESPixelStick)